 Financially, Edinburgh City Mission is entirely dependent on the freewill giving of individual people and churches.
 We are not funded by government or council funds.
 We rely on the generosity of individuals.

-We are grateful to everyone who has generously supported in the past and welcome new contributors.Donate
+We are grateful to everyone who has generously supported us in the past and we welcome new contributors.Give

-Edinburgh City Mission has great connections with many Churches, organisations and Christian individuals in Edinburgh and further afield.
+Edinburgh City Mission has great connections with Churches, organisations and Christian individuals throughout Edinburgh and further afield.

-We love to speak of what God has done through the evangelistic ministries, to feedback to those who pray or support us in so many ways, and to broaden awareness of the mission.
+We love to speak of what God is doing through our ministries, to feedback to those who pray for and support us and to broaden awareness of our work.Find Out More

 Volunteering enables you to give and receive in ways that are far more valuable than money.
 Giving of your time, no matter how little you have to offer, can impact your community and make a radical difference in the lives of others.Volunteer

 Darryl (name changed) found it difficult to tell his story and when we first met him, we were all in tears.
 He never knew his dad and his mum didn’t want him.
 He’d been charged for shoplifting when he was young and, due to a criminal record, he lost his job.
 His unemployment caused his relationship to breakdown and that also meant he lost his son.